Nclose-ZA/elastalert_hive_alerter/README.md

 - [Additional Documentation](#Additional-Documentation)

 ## About
+- This package is an enhancement addon to Elastalert 2 <https://github.com/jertel/elastalert2>

-This package provides a custom `Elastalert Alerter`
+- It provides a custom `Elastalert Alerter`
-<https://elastalert.readthedocs.io/en/latest/recipes/adding_alerts.html#adding-a-new-alerter> which creates alerts with observables in TheHive <https://thehive-project.org/> using `TheHive4Py` <https://github.com/TheHive-Project/TheHive4py>.
+<https://elastalert2.readthedocs.io/en/latest/recipes/adding_alerts.html#adding-a-new-alerter> which creates alerts with observables in TheHive <https://thehive-project.org/> using `TheHive4Py` <https://github.com/TheHive-Project/TheHive4py>.

-It provides two data contexts.
+- It provides two data contexts.
 The "rule" context provides information about the Elastalert rule, eg. the rule name.
 The "match" context provides the data that the rule has matched.

-Data from either context can be used to configure the alert and / or to create data for an observable.
+- Data from either context can be used to configure the alert and / or to create data for an observable.

-The context data is specified via normal python string formatting (see examples below).
+- The context data is specified via normal python string formatting (see examples below).

 ----

-This package also provides a `custom Elastalert Enhancement` <https://elastalert.readthedocs.io/en/latest/recipes/adding_enhancements.html> which will suppress alerts raised by the Alerter if a hash of the observables in the raised alert is found in the specified Elasticsearch database.
+This package also provides a `custom Elastalert Enhancement` <https://elastalert2.readthedocs.io/en/latest/recipes/adding_enhancements.html> which will suppress alerts raised by the Alerter if a hash of the observables in the raised alert is found in the specified Elasticsearch database.

 The hashes should be inserted into the database from another source, most likely the ObservableHashCreator `responder` <https://github.com/TheHive-Project/CortexDocs/blob/master/api/how-to-create-a-responder.md> in `CortexAnalyzers` <https://github.com/TheHive-Project/Cortex-Analyzers>